kumarp149/twitter-cli/README.md

 It uses a number of open source projects to work:

-- [inquirer] - Used for asking twitter developer credentials
+- [twitter] - SDK used for tweeting and retweeting
 - [chalk] - Used for styling console outputs
-- [dotenv] - Used for storing twitter developer credentials locally
+- [prompt-sync] - Used for taking developer credentials through command line

 ## Usage